 You will need the following information to complete the short abstract submission process:

-• Short abstracts must be no more than 400 words, excluding the title and excluding the name(s) and institutes/companies of the authors and co-authors.
-You must use the provided template (coming soon).
+• Short abstracts must be no more than 250 words, excluding the title and excluding the name(s) and institutes/companies of the authors and co-authors.
+You must use the provided template.

-• A summary of the short abstract must be submitted as well; this will be used for promotion purposes if the short abstract is accepted.
-(200 words limit)
+• A summary of the short abstract must be submitted as well; this will be used for promotion purposes if the short abstract is accepted (50 words limit).

 • All co-authors must be listed.